 Enter the temple by way of a stone road that's flanked by wooden stalls with vendors selling calligraphy brushes, omiyage-paper fortunes, and pilgrimage gear.
 Just inside the colossal temple gate you'll see a table for folding origami cranes; make one and it will be added to the heavy, colorful bunches hanging around the pillars.
 Past the cranes lies the main hall of worship, where you're likely to see a pilgrim or two chanting a sutra.
 In the surrounding area you'll also see painted panels, golden statues, a giant mandala on the stairway to the main shrine, a wooden kami (spirit) with a sword you can heft, and a huge bronze bell to ring (¥100).

-but the real fun at Ishite-ji Temple starts in a long, dark cave to the left of the main worship hall.
-It feels impossibly long, and when you finally emerge on the other side—past startling wooden statues and 88 stone Buddhas—you'll be confronted by a 100-foot statue of the Kobo Daishi striding across the mountains.
-The mountain behind the temple also hold a few surprises: a scrambling rock pathway leads up the mountain, where two spooky caves are yours to explore (even most locals don't know about them).
+serene and memorable, but the real fun at Ishite-ji Temple starts in a long, dark cave to the left of the main worship hall.
+It feels impossibly long, and when you finally emerge on the other side—past startling wooden statues and 88 stone Buddhas—you'll be confronted by a 100-foot statue of the priest Kobo Daishi striding across the mountains.
+The mountain behind the temple also holds a few surprises: a scrambling rock pathway leads up the mountain, where two spooky caves are yours to explore (even most locals don't know about them).
 Don't miss Ishite-ji Temple's regular festival, held on the 20th day of every month.